pauljessica82/WallApp/README.md

 5. Setup new virtual environment for backend

-   1. In terminal, Navigate to project folder "backend" (...\WallApp\backend)
+   a.
+In terminal, Navigate to project folder "backend" (...\WallApp\backend)
-   2. Execute this command in terminal: "virtualenv env" This will create env folder in the project folder
+   b.
+Execute this command in terminal: "virtualenv env" This will create env folder in the project folder
-   3. Activate virtual environment. " . env\Scripts\activate".
+   c.
+Activate virtual environment. " . env\Scripts\activate".
-   4. Install dependencies which are located in requirements.txt .
+   d.
+Install dependencies which are located in requirements.txt .
       Ex. "pip install -r requirements.txt"
-   5. *** If you come across the error "Cannot use ImageField because Pillow is not installed", run "pip uninstall Pillow", and then "pip install Pillow". ***
+   e. *** If you come across the error "Cannot use ImageField because Pillow is not installed", run "pip uninstall Pillow", and then "pip install Pillow". ***

-   5. You can now run any script with enabled virtual environment
+6. Set Up utils.py for email sending

+   a.
+When user registers, a new email is fired off using the EMAIL_HOST_USER and EMAIL_HOST_PASSWORD specified in the ..backend/user/utils.py file.
+Update these            to a valid email, and password of your choosing.  *Some details to note:
+            a.
+The current script uses "smtp.gmail.com" as the host, the EMAIL_HOST_USER must be a valid gmail account with IMAP enabled.
+To enable IMAP, see:                      https://support.google.com/mail/answer/7126229?hl=en#zippy=%2Cstep-check-that-imap-is-turned-on.*The EMAIL_HOST_PASSWORD will be a generated             app password.
+To generate an app password for your Gmail account, see https://support.google.com/accounts/answer/185833?hl=en#:~:text=Create%20%26%20use%20App%20Passwords .

+7. Creating User and Post tables

+   a.
+In terminal, run "python manage.py migrate --run-syncdb" and tables will be generated to create users and posts.
+   b.
+Now you should be able to register a new user by navigating to http://localhost:3000/ , and clicking SignUp. ( I recommend using https://temp-mail.org/en/ if you would not like to use a real email )

-6. Enable python virtual environment in PyCharm.
-File-Settings-Python Interpreter select new virtual environment with specifying path to "C:\Git Projects\CI-Testing\env\Scripts\python.exe"
+6. (Pycharm) Enable python virtual environment in PyCharm.
+File-Settings-Python Interpreter select new virtual environment with specifying path to ....\env\Scripts\python.exe